warpr/barebones/README.md

 Changes to the original:

+### 2019-08-24

+- use a simplified copy of the site from gh-pages as a demo/test page showing most elements
+- publish to github package registry

 ### 2019-08-18

 - forked and addad package.json, so I can 'npm install' this package from github